 - any point along the entire deck perimeter; and at

-Where the electric leak detection system of choice utilizes a sensor ribbon installed on the waterproofing membrane in a grid pattern, the ribbon spacing shall be no less than three (3) metres in any direction for waterproofing systems covered by an Accessible Wearing Course, and no less than two (2) metres in any direction for waterproofing systems covered by an Inaccessible Wearing Course.
+Where the electronic leak detection system of choice utilizes a sensor ribbon installed on the waterproofing membrane in a grid pattern, the ribbon spacing shall be no less than three (3) metres in any direction for waterproofing systems covered by an Accessible Wearing Course, and no less than two (2) metres in any direction for waterproofing systems covered by an Inaccessible Wearing Course.

 14 LANDSCAPING, PLANTERS & OTHER VEGETATED OVERBURDENS